 Deposits - Monies in the funds of the Port Authority, except as otherwise described below with respect to investments controlled by the terms of a bond resolution or trust agreement or indenture, and to the extent in excess of current needs, may be invested in accordance with the Ohio Uniform Depository Act, Revised Code Sections 135.01-135.21 (UDA).
-At December 31, 2013 and 2012, the aggregate amount of monies in the general operating funds of the Port Authority was \$4,816,617 and \$3,335,263, all of which constituted "active deposits," deposited in accordance with UDA.
-All of that money was deposited with one qualified banking institution at December 31, 2013 and with two qualified banking institutions at December 31, 2012.
-At December 31, 2013 and 2012, approximately \$353,000 and \$566,000, respectively, of the Port Authority's deposits were covered by FDIC insurance.
-The remaining bank balances at December 31, 2013 and 2012 of approximately \$4,463,000 and \$2,769,000, respectively, were collateralized with securities by the pledging institution's trust department or agent, but not in the Port Authority's name.
-At no time during the twoyear period ended December 31, 2013 did the Port Authority have any amounts for investment in the unrestricted general operating funds of the Port Authority not constituting active deposits.
+At December 31, 2014 and 2013, the aggregate amount of monies in the general operating funds of the Port Authority was \$2,722,316 and \$4,816,617, respectively, all of which constituted "active deposits," with one qualified banking institution deposited in accordance with UDA.
+At December 31, 2014 and 2013, approximately \$500,000 and \$353,000, respectively, of the Port Authority's deposits were covered by FDIC insurance.
+The remaining bank balances at December 31, 2014 and 2013 of approximately \$2,222,000 and \$4,463,000, respectively, were collateralized with securities by the pledging institution's trust department or agent, but not in the Port Authority's name.
+At no time during the two-year period ended December 31, 2014 did the Port Authority have any amounts for investment in the unrestricted general operating funds of the Port Authority not constituting active deposits.